-For many years, Interfaith Action of Evanston has provided a simple, life-saving cold weather emergency overnight shelter at St. Paul’s Lutheran for up to 35 men and women who find themselves out in the bitter cold on any given winter night.
-Originally operated as a partnership between the City of Evanston’s Emergency Services and the organization Connections for the Homeless, the shelter is now run solely by Interfaith Action with a grant from the city.
+For many years, Interfaith Action of Evanston provided a simple, life-saving cold weather emergency overnight shelter at St. Paul’s Lutheran for up to 35 men and women who found themselves out in the bitter cold on any given winter night.
+Originally operated as a partnership with the City of Evanston’s Emergency Services and the organization Connections for the Homeless, the shelter is now run solely by Interfaith Action with a grant from the city.

 Originally, the shelter only opened when temperatures fell to or below zero degrees Fahrenheit.
 Realizing it would mean a significant increase in the number of nights we were open, we decided a few years ago to open at five degrees or below.
 We opened the shelter almost 30 nights in the 2014-2015 winter.
 Even though it was taxing on our volunteers and St. Paul’s, many blessings overflowed.
 We learned a lot: we began using grant funding for one paid overnight staff person and laundry services, and we expanded our volunteer base.